Geometric and analytic structures on metric spaces homeomorphic to a manifold: Introduction

-We finally outline the proof of Theorem~\ref{thm:relative-isoperimetric-inequality} and content ourselves to explaining the ideas behind the isoperimetric inequality for Borel sets $E\subset X$ of diameter at most $\varepsilon \diam X$ for some small $\varepsilon>0$ depending only on the data of $X$.
-The proof of the relative isoperimetric inequality uses the same ingredients but is more involved, see Section~\ref{sec:relative-isoperimetric-inequality}.
+for Borel sets $E\subset X$ of diameter at most $\varepsilon \diam X$ for some small $\varepsilon>0$ depending only on the data of $X$.
+The proof of the general case uses the same ingredients but is more involved, see Section~\ref{sec:relative-isoperimetric-inequality}.
 When $X$ and $E$ are sufficiently smooth the idea of proof is sketched by Semmes in \cite[Remark B.20]{semmes-1996}, where it is attributed to Gromov.
 In this special case, one can interpret $E$ as a (Lipschitz) $n$-chain and the idea is to use a minimal filling of the boundary of $E$, interpreted as an $(n-1)$-cycle, in $\ell^\infty$ and compare the volume of $E$ with the mass of the minimal filling.

-In our general setting, where there might not be any non-trivial Lipschitz $n$-chains in $X$, we can use the current $T$ from Theorem~\ref{thm:existence-int-curr-without-Nagata} instead.
+In our general setting, where there might not be any non-trivial Lipschitz $n$-chains in $X$, we can use the current $T$ from Theorem~\ref{thm:main} instead.
 We thus consider the restriction $T'=T\on E_r$ of $T$ to the open $r$-neighborhood of $E$ for some small $r>0$.
 Choosing $r$ suitably we may achieve that $T'$ is an integral current and satisfies $\mass(\partial T')\preceq \mathscr{M}_-(E\,|\, X)$, where $\preceq$ means inequality up to a constant depending only on the data of $X$.
 Now, view $X$ as a subset of its injective hull $E(X)$ and let $S\in \bI_n(E(X))$ be a minimal filling of $\partial T'$ in $E(X)$.
 The definition of \(E(X)\) can be found in Section~\ref{sec:metric-notions}.
 The spaces \(E(X)\) and \(\ell^\infty\) have similar properties, but we prefer to work with the injective hull because in our situation $E(X)$ is also compact.
 Such a filling \(S\) of \(\partial T'\) exists and satisfies a Euclidean isoperimetric inequality Moreover, there is a lower bound of the form

 for any ball centered on the support $\spt S$ with radius $0<s\leq d(y,\spt(\partial S))$.